hrani/TimeCellAnalysis/TcPy/README.md

 	- datasetIdx:	Index of the dataset, i.e. recording session.
 	- cellIdx:	Index of the cell whose stats are reported on this line
+	- groundTruth:	Flag: Is the  cell a time cell?
-	- meanScore: 	r2b score for shuffled trials.
+	- meanScore: 	r2b average for shuffled trials.
-	- baseScore:	r2b score for original trial.
+	- baseScore:	r2b value for original trial.
 	- percentileScore:	where does r2bscore place among shuffled r2bs?
 	- sigMean:	Is the base score above a threshold?
 Usually 3.0.
 	- sigBootstrap:	Is the percentile score above a threshold?
 Usually 99.5